 Monthly exhibition: December & January

 Jonas Stojiljkovic Pedersen is uneducated and has zero color theory – but perhaps that fact is his strength in an otherwise mundane art climate.
 He comes from Helsingborg but has Malmö as his base today.
-You probably know his creations from before, since Stojiljkovic has many years behind him as a tattoo artist and ran together with his brother the tattoo studio Crooked Moon in Helsingborg, which his brother now runs himself.
+You probably know his creations from before, since Stojiljkovic has many years behind him as a tattoo artist.
 Stojiljkovic himself has both a tattoo studio and an art studio in central Malmö.

 Monthly exhibition: November